-A lot of people get this wrong.
-Right off the bat, when they hear or see the word “feminist”, they automatically think of an obnoxious woman who is trying to twist a situation around, to make themselves out to be a victim.
+When people hear or see the word “feminist”, they automatically think of an obnoxious woman who is trying to twist a situation around, to make themselves out to be a victim.
 That is what popular common media shows you – the worst of every situation, especially if it does not share the ideologies you believe in.

 So here’s the thing.
 At the very core of feminism, it’s actually quite simple.

-At the very core of it, women and men should be given the same opportunities for entry and advancement.
+In society, everyone, regardless of their gender should have the same initial rights, freedoms, and liberties.
+Everyone should be given the same opportunities for entry and advancement.
 However, to gain entry and to advance, it solely depends on the skills and abilities of the individual, regardless of their gender.
-Of course, this is contextual which I will explain later in this post.

 That is actually pretty much it.
 With that said, I want to show you a really good example of equal opportunity, regardless of your gender and orientation.

 This is one of many videos my friend Patrick has done for the Academy of Lions in Toronto.
 As you can clearly see, its members make up both men and women of all sorts of sizes.
 They also make up a broad range of ethnicities, skin colours and no doubt, different ideologies.
 They work out together in the same area, respecting each others spaces, as well as keeping the shared spaces clean and organized.
 In short, you shouldn’t look down on men or women, just because they are men or women.

 I mentioned context earlier.
 In today’s age, unfortunately, we still have a lot of people who think and behave like we’re still in the dark ages.
 So, this means there is still a lot of the population that feel they should be protected from these toxic abusers of society.